-Clarisse Garcia is in her second season as an assistant women's basketball coach at Auburn for the 2017-18 season.
+Clarisse Garcia is in her third season as an assistant women's basketball coach at Auburn for the 2018-19 season.
 She joined the Auburn staff on April 12, 2016, and serves as the Tigers' recruiting coordinator, among other duties.

 She served as an assistant at Alabama for one year, spending the 2011-12 season on the bench with current Auburn assistant Ty Evans.
 At Alabama, she was primarily responsible for recruiting, player development, elite camp and scouting.

 Prior to Alabama, she was the head coach at Division II Palm Beach Atlantic for two seasons.
 In May of 2010, she took over a team that had six wins the previous year and increased that total immediately.
 The Sailfish closed out the 2010-11 campaign on a five-game winning streak en route to capturing the Independent Invitational Classic Tournament Championship in Washington, D.C.

 The fall of 2012 saw Palm Beach Atlantic get off to the best start in program history, winning four of its first six contests.
 Under Garcia's watch, Sailfish student-athletes set several program bests including the all-time three-point scoring leader and single-season three-point scoring leader, the all-time leading rebounder, and the all-time blocking leader.
 She also had two student-athletes named to the Independent Collegiate Athletic Association (ICAA) second team and another two named to the All-ICAA third team.